Christoph33one/JavaScript-fundamentals/README.md

 # JavaScript-fundamentals

-Here I am taking JavaScritp back the basics so I can master the language.
+Here I am taking JavaScritp back to the basics so I can master the language.